grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 Are in violation of organizational policy; or

-Have been inactive for {{ insert: param, ac-02.03_odp.02 }}.
+Have been inactive for time period for account inactivity before disabling is defined;.

 Disabling expired, inactive, or otherwise anomalous accounts supports the concepts of least privilege and least functionality which reduce the attack surface of the system.

-accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts have expired;
+accounts are disabled within time period within which to disable accounts is defined; when the accounts have expired;

-accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts are no longer associated with a user or individual;
+accounts are disabled within time period within which to disable accounts is defined; when the accounts are no longer associated with a user or individual;

-accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts are in violation of organizational policy;
+accounts are disabled within time period within which to disable accounts is defined; when the accounts are in violation of organizational policy;

-accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts have been inactive for {{ insert: param, ac-02.03_odp.02 }}.
+accounts are disabled within time period within which to disable accounts is defined; when the accounts have been inactive for time period for account inactivity before disabling is defined;.

 Access control policy